Public Engagement with Research

 Engaging the public with the design, conduct and dissemination and research can enhance the quality and impact of research.
 On these pages you'll find the latest updates, info on training, top tips and more.

-Science Together: Oxford Researchers and Communities is a pilot programme that explores what challenges can be overcome or opportunities seized by local community groups when they are given access to the world class skills, knowledge and resources of our researchers.
-Eight community groups are currently working with 28 researchers from University of Oxford and Oxford Brookes University on a diverse range of projects: CO2-absorbing hedgerow pigment paint, wearable technology for dementia sufferers, and the interplay between science, technology and hip-hop all feature!
+Science Together: Oxford Researchers and Communities is a new programme that explores what challenges can be overcome or opportunities seized by local community groups when they are given access to the world class skills, knowledge and resources of our researchers.
+We work closely with community groups on projects which are important to them.
+Our pilot year (2021-22) saw 28 researchers from University of Oxford and Oxford Brookes University working on a diverse range of projects featuring CO2-absorbing hedgerow pigment paint, an evaluation of the impacts of art sessions on the wellbeing of dementia sufferers, and the interplay between science, technology and hip-hop!

 Where to find support for planning and delivering projects, getting funding or just getting your head around public engagement with research.